lightning/bolts/02-peer-protocol.md

 Thus each update traverses through the following states:

-1. Pending on the receiver.
+1. pending on the receiver
-2. In the receiver's latest commitment transaction,
+2. in the receiver's latest commitment transaction
-3. ... and the receiver's previous commitment transaction has been revoked, and the HTLC is pending on the sender.
+3. ... and the receiver's previous commitment transaction has been revoked, and the HTLC is pending on the sender
-4. ... and in the sender's latest commitment transaction,
+4. ... and in the sender's latest commitment transaction
-5. ... and the sender's previous commitment transaction has been revoked.
+5. ... and the sender's previous commitment transaction has been revoked

 As the two nodes' updates are independent, the two commitment